-It is true that there is no obligation to participate in social media at all, however, it is nearly impossible to avoid all personal or professional presence on all social media networks.
+While there is no obligation to participate in social media at all, it is nearly impossible to avoid all personal or professional presence on all social media networks.
 With that in mind, ACOG Today published a Social Media Guide with the intention of instructing physicians on their important rules for using social media.
 The concepts introduced in the ACOG publication are generally applicable to any licensed health professional.
-(Social Media Guide: How to connect with patients and spread women’s health messages; ACOG Today, p.
-6, November 2012).
 Some of the most important rules include:

 1. Don’t discuss patients online, even in general terms